 Previously, the concept of automation drew up images of sophisticated robots capable of replacing human employees.
 While that is an intriguing concept to consider, the reality of automation is quite different.
-Technology advancements have resulted in an increase in the number of procedures that can be automated.
-Automation is becoming more popular among business owners as a means to save labor expenses.
+Technology advancements have increased the number of procedures that can be automated.
+Automation is becoming more popular among business owners to save labor expenses.
 Many business owners who are seeking a solution to save expenses while serving more clients and increasing earnings may find automation a feasible choice.

 A Target representative revealed that the mass retailer expects to install 500 automatic cash-counting devices to shops by August and then roll them out to the remainder of its store network by the end of the year.